 Welcome to Day Three of Unicorn Week!
 (In case you missed the previous days, here are the unicorn cookies and unicorn cupcake tutorials from earlier in the week.)
-Today, I'm showing you how I transformed a plain white gift bag into this magical unicorn gift-giving masterpiece.
+Today, I'm showing you how to make a magical unicorn gift bag out of a plain white gift bag.

 - pink and white paper